RSTeam02/HTML-Router/readme.md

 When clicking on a navigation link it routes and starts up an app with the desired view (handlebars) through the main template. (express.js)
 HTML only consists of static elements and through http protocol it remains stateless.
 If the app or the browser is closed, all settings will be saved via LocalStorage or json.

+14.10. => analog clock, see readme.md of subApp
 10.10. => autosave all UI-settings (LS), autosave rgb slider directions of ioclock